A hotly rumored iPhone 11 feature is already in a bunch of Android phones

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.

-Discuss: 13 phones with in-display fingerprint scanners: Galaxy S10, OnePlus 7 Pro, Moto Z4 and more
+Discuss: Phones with in-screen fingerprint scanners: Galaxy S10, OnePlus 7 Pro and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.